CheesePizza100/SumterMartialArtsAzure/README.md

 ### What Makes This Special

 The student belt progression system uses **Event Sourcing** to maintain a complete, immutable history of every student's martial arts journey.
-This demonstrates advanced architectural patterns rarely seen in portfolio projects.
+Events are processed using the **Strategy pattern** and **Template Method pattern** for clean, extensible projections.

 ### Event Sourcing Features